Table of contents

 Australia's Economy

-• The Australian economy is currently facing a number of challenges, yet it is still performing more strongly than the RBA would like.
+• The Australian economy is currently facing a number of challenges, yet it is still performing more strongly and creating jobs at record levels.

-• employment to population ratio increased to 64.2%.
+• employment to population ratio decreased to 64.2%.

-• At the same time, wages are slowly rising, and though retail spending is slowing, we’re still spending up big.
+• At the same time, wages are slowly rising, and though retail spending is slowing, many are still spending up big.

-• Rents are skyrocketing, adding to inflationary pressures, and, of course, house prices are rising across the nation.
+• During the last few years rents skyrocketed, adding to inflationary pressures, and, of course, house prices are rising across the nation.

 Gdp Growth